SEAN: Buckle up, kids, it’s another one of THOSE weeks next week.

 ANNA: Yeah, amputations are not my thing.

-MELINDA: I watched the anime way back and survived, so maybe?
+MJ: I watched the anime way back and survived, so maybe?

 SEAN: J-Novel Club debuts Ascendance of a Bookworm (Honzuki no Gekokujou), one of the more begged-for LN license requests of the last year or so.
 The subtitle has “I’ll Do Anything to Become a Librarian!”, so this one may also appeal to the Manga Bookshelf folks too.
 A book-loving girl gets her dream job as a librarian… only to be killed and reincarnated in a fantasy world with low literacy.
 So to fulfill her dream of being surrounded by books, well… that’s the plot.
 I really want to read this.
 The print version is coming in the fall, but digital is out next week.